rcazzara/seldovia/_families/Hunter_Family.md

 # HUNTER Family

 **William J. Hunter** was born in 1853 in Illinois.
 In 1900 he was living at Ft.
-Kenai with his wife "Eve" Odoyiah but he listed his home address as Baker City, Oregon.
+Kenai with his wife "Eve" Odoyiah Backof but he listed his home address as Baker City, Oregon.
 He was working as a miner in Alaska but was a farmer in Oregon.
 They were still in Kenai in 1910, with children William, Mary, Theodore, Alice, and Lizzie.
 He died in 1917 in Kenai,